YuHengjie/nanopronet/README.md

 ## 🚀 Get Started

 This project includes a static website structure that can be deployed via GitHub Pages.
+The original template was forked and modified from [Hugo Academic CV by HugoBlox](https://github.com/HugoBlox/theme-academic-cv).